MicrosoftDocs/architecture-center/docs/building-blocks/extending-templates/update-resource.md

 ## Next steps

-You can use this in your templates to respecify the original properties of the resource you want to update.
-Specify the update resource either in a linked or nested template using the `Microsoft.Resources/deployments` resource type.

-* For an introduction to the `reference()` function, see [Azure Resource Manager template functions](/azure/azure-resource-manager/resource-group-template-functions.md).
-* This is also implemented in the [template building blocks project](https://github.com/mspnp/template-building-blocks) and the [Azure reference architectures](/azure/architecture/reference-architectures/).
+* This is implemented in the [template building blocks project](https://github.com/mspnp/template-building-blocks) and the [Azure reference architectures](/azure/architecture/reference-architectures/).